This is the second part of photovoltaic solar panels topic.

 - Monocrystalline silicon

-The monocrystalline silicon have a homogeneous molecular structure, here is the final product of monocrystalline cell.
+The monocrystalline silicon has a homogeneous molecular structure, here is the final product of monocrystalline cell.

-Those types of cells are the most efficient actually, but has a high cost and needs to be installed in modules to obtain mechanical resistance.
+Those types of cells are the most efficient actually, but have a high cost and need to be installed in modules to obtain mechanical resistance.
 The manufacturing process waste big parts of silicon.

 - Polycrystalline silicon